Vitamins vegan

 Vitamin B12 is not found in the plant kingdom

-Help the iron on the stack with vitamin C
+Help your iron absorption with vitamin C

 How do I get vitamin D?